 You need to know that your life purpose exists and who you are serves a greater purpose in this world.

 How do I know about this?

 ...from my unique challenges in life, starting from when I almost died in an accident, then later was diagnosed with a debilitating auto-immune disease, and risked every thing I had ever created in order to recover my health and ultimately my happiness.

 I learned teachable techniques that helped me to grow a meaningful business which serves people around the world, and create a life filled with love, purpose, adventure, and miracles.

-These are the same techniques I've taught to many of my clients who have then become more fulfilled and I'd like to teach you how to start finding and restoring your life purpose too.
+These are the same techniques I've taught to many of my clients who have then become more fulfilled and inspired and I'd like to teach you how to start finding and restoring your life purpose too.
 I can promise that you will never look at life the same way again.